 Who shot Malcolm X?
 Who caused the attack of the Spanish Armada?
 What caused the Stono Rebellion?
 How did the Normans punish their criminals?

 All these questions and many more will be explored and answered by students taking GCSE History.

 History is for the inquisitive.
-It encapsulates a wide breadth of subjects from sociology and psychology, to religion and geography, with the opportunity to be a critical thinker - an invaluable skill for further study at 'A' level.
+It encapsulates a wide breadth of subjects from sociology and psychology to religion and geography, with the opportunity to be a critical thinker - an invaluable skill for further study at 'A' level.

-History GCSE at Sancton Wood follows the Edexcel specification and covers four key areas of study:
+At present GCSE History at Sancton Wood follows the Edexcel specification and covers the following key areas of study: